By Shilpa Jayaram on Nov 7, 2016 4:08:04 AM

 The benefits of having a detailed audit trail

-Audit trails can play an important part in a business’ overall risk management strategy, demonstrating to customers, business partners and regulators that an organization has made a thorough effort to protect against and prevent potential problems before they occur.
+Audit trails can play an important part in a business’ overall risk management strategy, demonstrating to customers, business partners, and regulators that an organization has made a thorough effort to protect against and prevent potential problems before they occur.
 Audit trails can be used as proof of regulatory compliance during an audit and can help a company fulfill its record-keeping requirements for compliance purposes.

 Because an audit trail tracks how long and how frequently individual users access a system, it can be used to gain insight into which investors or potential partners are most interested in a business, enabling the company to be more strategic with its negotiations.
-Tracking all user activities with an audit trail offer both startups and established companies the insight and oversight abilities they need to increase efficiency and security in a reliable, provable way.
+Tracking all user activities with an audit trail offers both startups and established companies the insight and oversight abilities they need to increase efficiency and security in a reliable, provable way.

 Having easy access to a comprehensive list of transactions and when they occurred is a great place to start when tracking down an error.
 Even more important is that the list is both trustworthy and automatically captured.